Hawala: Hundis

-The hundi is a financial instrument that developed on the Indian sub-continent for use in trade and credit transactions.
+The hundi is a financial instrument that developed on the Indian subcontinent for use in trade and credit transactions.
 Hundis are used as a form of remittance instrument to transfer money from place to place, as a form of credit instrument or IOU to borrow money and as a bill of exchange in trade transactions.
 The Reserve Bank of India describes the Hundi as "an unconditional order in writing made by a person directing another to pay a certain sum of money to a person named in the order".

 Horn of Africa

 According to the CIA, with the dissolution of Somalia's formal banking system, many informal money transfer operators arose to fill the void.
 It estimates that such hawaladars, xawilaad or xawala brokers are now responsible for the transfer of up to $1.6 billion per year in remittances to the country, most coming from working Somalis outside Somalia.
 Such funds have in turn had a stimulating effect on local business activity.